JuliaMolSim/DFTK.jl/docs/src/developer/gpu_computations.md

 PlaneWaveBasis(model; Ecut, kgrid, architecture = DFTK.CPU())
 PlaneWaveBasis(model; Ecut, kgrid, architecture = DFTK.GPU(CuArray))
 ```
+!!! note "GPU API is experimental"
-**It is very likely that this API will change.**, based on the evolution of the
+    It is very likely that this API will change, based on the evolution of the
     Julia ecosystem concerning distributed architectures.

 Not all terms can be used when doing GPU computations: currently, the `Anyonic`,
 `Magnetic`, `TermPairwisePotential` and `Xc` terms are not supported.
 Some mixings,